 Such public displays of appreciation towards the Muslim community in Taiwan can only enhance the island’s reputation as it adapts to becoming a culturally and ethnically diverse region.
 It also sends out a clear a simple message to those in the Middle East unsure of their next holiday destination; Taiwan welcomes you with open arms.

 And to make matters even easier for those wishing to travel here, President Tsai Ing-wen has extended visa-free travel privileges to a number of Muslim majority nations.
 This would cut down drastically on the time required to plan a holiday to Taiwan and would see a jump in last-minute bookings.

 All of this comes at a time when people of the Muslim faith are often unsure of where they can travel without prejudice.
 In the current world political climate, Muslims could be forgiven for changing family travel plans based on such worries.

-Despite Taiwan being a nation steeped in religious culture and beliefs as shown by the many religious sites dotted around the country; the locals are extremely quick to accept those of different faiths without question.
+Despite Taiwan being steeped in religious culture and beliefs, as shown by the many religious sites dotted around the island; the locals are extremely quick to accept those of different faiths without question.
 In fact, every major city on the island boasts at least one mosque, several churches, and in Taipei at least two synagogues.
 Acceptance is one thing that tourists in Taiwan will find is never lacking.